smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

     a.
 If no environment has been created for use with Restricted Mode, press \<**F12**\> to return to the main setup screen, and then press \<**F6**\> (Add/maint env) to create and environment and build a library list.
-Refer to [LSAM Environment         Management](LSAM-Environment-Management.md#top){.MCXref .xref}.
+Refer to [LSAM Environment         Management](LSAM-Environment-Management.md#top) .
 Then repeat steps 15 and 16.

 17. Enter the number of seconds that are required by the system to fully restore the TCP servers after IBM i first starts all subsystems.